Bushongo religion

 The Bushongo are an ethnic group from the Congo River and surrounding areas.
 The creator god (or chembe) in Bushongo religion is called Bumba.
 Other names for him include M'Bombo and M'Bomba.
 He is said to have originally existed alone in darkness, in a universe consisting of nothing but primordial water.
 M'Bombo was said to appear like a gigantic man in form and white in colour.
 The creation took place when he vomited the sun, moon, animals and then humanity.

 Modern influence

 David Adams Leeming in The World of Myth, states:"The dominant theme in this myth is that of creation out of the male principle.
 Bumba [M'Bombo]'s vomiting reminds us of the Egyptian High God's creation by spitting and seed spilling.
 The absence of the female principle here suggests a patrilineal culture.
 The fact that Bumba [M'Bombo] is white suggests that this is a late myth, affected, like so much African mythology, by the presence of the white race in colonial Africa."
-Thus Bushongo religion has been heavily influenced by modern cultures.
-However, as traditional African mythology and the bulk of indigenous civilizations worldwide do not associate the colour white with any particular race, it is definitely untouched by Europeans or the "white" race.
-The idea that white symbolises Europeans is a relatively recent development in Europe.